jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 <!-- Similarly, with the same ease with which the matter of  -->

 Similarly, sunspots emerge easily from the sun's body and accumulate on its surface.
-Then they are just as easily diminished later:
+Then they are just as easily diminished later by being:
 - partly reintegrated into its substance
 - partly dispersed through the nearby sky.